-The Orlando construction attorneys of Trent Cotney, P.A. are well-versed in construction roofing law.
+The Orlando construction attorneys of Cotney Construction Law are well-versed in construction roofing law.
 We have defended countless roofing professionals in construction-related disputes.
 We know how vital it is for roofers to be professional as well as competent when conducting business publicly and privately.
 Before your next client meeting, be prepared to answered the following four questions.

 1. Are You Qualified?